meghapatidar0809/Sentiment_Analysis/README.md

 The `utils.py` file contains the implementation of a **Count Vectorizer**, which converts each sentence into a **k-dimensional vector**.
 Each dimension corresponds to a word in the vocabulary, and the value in each dimension represents the **count of the corresponding word** in the sentence.

-**Caution:** Since the vocabulary is large, **sparse matrices** are used to store the count vectors efficiently.
+Since the vocabulary is large, **sparse matrices** are used to store the count vectors efficiently.
 This avoids memory overflow errors.

 ### 2. Multinomial Naive Bayes